ryangiordano/Lozone-RPG-Game/README.md

 ## TypeScript Configuration

 ### Credit
-Based off a fork of the original repo found <a href="https://github.com/digitsensitive/phaser3-typescript.git">here</a>.
+Based off a fork of the original repo found <a target="_blank" href="https://github.com/digitsensitive/phaser3-typescript.git">here</a>.